 This day commemorates the Declaration of Independence proclaimed on March 1, 1919, while under Japanese colonization.
 A reading of the declaration takes place in a special ceremony at Tapgol Park in Seoul, where the document was first read to the public.

-On this day, parents dress up their little ones and take them to children's parks, amusement parks, zoos, or to the cinema for a full day of fun and games.
+On this day, parents dress up their little ones and take them to parks, amusement parks, zoos, or to the cinema for a full day of fun and games.

 Memorial Day is set aside to honor the soldiers and civilians who have given their lives for their country.
 The largest ceremony is held at the National Cemetery in Seoul.

-This day commemorates Japanese acceptance of the Allies' terms of surrender and the resulting liberation of Korea in 1945.
+This day commemorates the Japanese acceptance of the Allies’ terms of surrender and the resulting liberation of Korea in 1945.

-Chuseok is one of the year's most important traditional holidays.
+Chuseok is one of the year’s most important traditional holidays.
 It is celebrated on the 15th day of the eighth lunar month.
 Chuseok is often referred to as Korean Thanksgiving Day.
-It's a celebration of the harvest and thanksgiving for the bounty of the earth.
+It is a celebration of the harvest and thanksgiving for the bounty of the earth.
 Family members come from all over the country to visit their ancestral homes.